 - Develops strong leg muscles

-Deeply rooted in Taoist tradition, bagua circle walking has evolved into the basis of one of the most popular martial arts, Bagua Zhang.
+Deeply rooted in Taoist tradition, Bagua circle walking has evolved into the basis of one of the most popular martial arts, Bagua Zhang.
+The more you practice walking the Bagua, the greater the benefits you reap for this discipline.